Everyone has a river story.

 Gila River’s Middle Box Home to Rare Species, Experiences – Silver City Independent, December 26, 2019

 Some Wild and Scenic river facts – Larry McDaniel, Silver City Daily Press, November 6, 2019

 Governor, protect our Gila River – Diana Ingalls Leyba, Silver City Daily Press, October 2, 2019

 Outdoor rec and the governor – Shelby Hallmark, Silver City Daily Press, October 2, 2019

 Wild and Scenic vote was an informed one – Tim Matthes, Silver City Daily Press, October 2, 2019

 A win for the state’s last wild river – New Mexico Political Report, September 19, 2019

 Credit due to Commissioner Ponce – County Commissioner Harry Browne, Silver City Daily Press, September 17, 2019

-County votes to support Wild and Scenic Gila River – Silver City Daily Press and Independent, September 13, 2019
+County votes to support Wild and Scenic Gila River – Silver City Daily Press, September 13, 2019

 Grant County Votes to Support a Wild and Scenic Gila River – KRWG, September 13, 2019